Metroid II: Return of Samus: Development

 Metroid II was developed by Nintendo Research & Development 1 (Nintendo R&D1), and produced by Gunpei Yokoi; they both also worked on the previous Metroid game for the Nintendo Entertainment System.
 It was directed by Hiroji Kiyotake and Hiroyuki Kimura, and designed by Makoto Kano, while Takahiro Harada serving as the main programmer.
 Metroid II marked a "new high point" for handheld game consoles, with graphics that were almost as good as the 8-bit graphics in games for the NES.
 The game features enhancements from its predecessor that include easier controls which allow Samus to crouch while firing at the same time, and jump while shooting straight down to attack anything below her.
 The game utilizes the cartridge's battery-backed memory for saving the player's progress.
 In the 2004 interview for the Nintendo Dream magazine, Kiyotake revealed that the planet SR388 was named after the Yamaha SR400 motorcycle.

 The Game Boy's black-and-white graphics resulted in changes to Samus's gear that eventually became permanent.
-In the original Metroid, color was used to differentiate between Samus's Power Suit and her Varia Suitan upgraded version.
-However, without color on the Game Boy, the two suits would have appeared similar, requiring the developers to develop a visual indicator for players to determine which suit Samus is wearing.
-They also updated her Varia Suit, adding round metal shoulders that have been a part of the suit in every game in the series since then.
-Nintendo R&D1 was involved in developing the Game Boy Color, a successor to the original Game Boy with a color screen.
-Nintendo of America's Dan Owsen noted that Nintendo R&D1 included a special "Metroid palette" in the Game Boy Color's hardware, which "makes Metroid II look really, really nice on Game Boy Color", remarking that this made the game's graphics comparable to the original Metroid on the Nintendo Entertainment System.
+In the original Metroid, color was used to differentiate between Samus's Power Suit and her Varia Suit (an upgraded version), but without color on the Game Boy, the two suits would have appeared similar, requiring the developers to develop a visual indicator for players to determine which suit Samus is wearing.
+They also updated her Varia Suit, adding round metal shoulders that have been a part of the suit in every Metroid game since.